Download our Twinview Overview Brochure

 With Twinview, landlords can:

-• See issues early: Real-time humidity and temperature alerts flag risk before mould develops.
+See issues early: Real-time humidity and temperature alerts flag risk before mould develops

 Engaging Tenants and Building Shared Responsibility

-Digital twins can help rebuild trust between landlords and tenants.
+Transparent access to environmental information can help rebuild trust between landlords and tenants.
 Twinview supports simplified dashboards that can be shared with residents, showing basic metrics such as humidity, air quality and energy use.

 By giving tenants access to this information, landlords can encourage shared responsibility, helping residents understand how everyday actions, like drying clothes indoors or blocking vents can affect air quality.
 When everyone sees the same data, it’s easier to have constructive conversations about solutions rather than disputes about blame.